GCN-MIF: Graph Convolutional Network with Multi-Information Fusion for Low-dose CT Denoising: Materials and methods

 Finally, the result of fusion $\mathbf{x''}_{i}$ is proposed to replace the feature map in original input position (as shown in Figure 2), i.e., $\mathbf{X'}_{i} = concat(\mathbf{x}_{-s},\mathbf{x}_{i-1},\mathbf{x''}_{i},\mathbf{x}_{i+1},\cdots,\mathbf{x}_{s})$, due to the considerations of keeping original 3D shape and a similar shortcut idea \cite{8964295}.
-As shown in Figure 3, the overall model stacks three RIDnet modules.
-The last two convolution layers aim to generate a channel encoder-decoder structure as suggested in \cite{8964295,RN308}
+As shown in Figure 3, the overall model stacks three GCN-MIF modules.
+The last two convolution layers aim to generate a channel encoder-decoder structure as suggested in \cite{8964295,RN308}.

-\subsubsection{The overall framework and loss function.}
+\subsubsection{The overall framework and loss function}

-The overall framework is based on GAN.
-Specifically, the proposed RIDnet model plays the role of generator $G$.
-The discriminator $D$ follows the structure in \cite{RN308}.
+The proposed GCN-MIF model can be flexibly inserted into mean square error (MSE)-guided model and WGAN-VGG \cite{RN308}-based framework.
+Specifically, the proposed GCN-MIF model plays the role of generator $G$.
+The discriminator $D$ follows the structure in the WGAN-VGG \cite{RN308}.
 The loss function of generator is composed of adversarial loss and perceptual loss as \cite{RN308}

 As in previous studies, VGG19 \cite{simonyan2014very} is adopted as the feature extractor $\phi$. $\lambda$ is a balance term that is set to 0.1 as suggested in \cite{RN308}. $\theta_{G}$ denotes the parameters of the generator.
-The loss function of discriminator follows the wasserstein generative adversarial network based on gradient penalty \cite{gulrajani2017improved}.
-The convergence process of the loss can be found in supplement III.
+The loss function of the discriminator follows the wasserstein generative adversarial network based on gradient penalty \cite{gulrajani2017improved}.
+For the MSE-guided model, the proposed GCN-MIF model is the denoiser $G$.
+The loss function can be represented as